farmergreg/vim-lastplace/README.md

 ## Install

 ### vim:
-You can install vim-lastplace as a vim plugin without any additional tools when using Vim 8 or newer.
+You can install vim-lastplace as a vim plugin without any additional tools when using [vim](https://www.vim.org/) 8 or newer.

 ```bash
 mkdir -p ~/.vim/pack/plugins/start